How to Deploy Intelligent Reflecting Surfaces in Wireless Network: BS-side, User-side, or Both Sides?: Introduction

 Motived by the above, we further propose a more general \emph{hybrid IRS deployment} strategy by combining the complementary advantages of the BS- and user-side IRSs with more flexibility to trade-off between them, as shown in the lower part of Fig.~\ref{Fig:deployment}.
-Moreover, besides the IRS single-reflection (i.e., BS-IRS-user) links in the user-/BS-side deployment cases, the proposed hybrid IRS deployment leads to the additional inter-IRS reflection link between the BS-side IRS and each of the user-side IRSs (e.g., see the BS-IRS $1$-IRS ${2}$-user link shown in Fig.~\ref{Fig:deployment}).
+Moreover, besides the IRS single-reflection (i.e., BS-IRS-user) links in the user-/BS-side deployment cases, the proposed hybrid IRS deployment leads to an additional inter-IRS reflection link between the BS-side IRS and each of the user-side IRSs (e.g., see the BS-IRS $1$-IRS ${2}$-user link shown in Fig.~\ref{Fig:deployment}).
 The \emph{double-reflection} links can be exploited to establish more available LoS paths between the BS and its served users, especially when both the direct and single-reflection links between them are severely blocked.
-More interesting, it has been shown in \cite{Han2020Cooperative} that under the LoS channel setup, the double-reflection link can achieve a much higher asymptotic passive beamforming gain as compared to the single-reflection link given the same total number of reflecting elements, denoted by $N$, as $N$ becomes sufficiently large (i.e., in the order of $\mathcal{O}({N^4})$ versus $\mathcal{O}(N^2)$), despite the fact that the former suffers more path-loss than the latter due to the double (versus single) signal reflection.
+More interesting, it has been shown in\cite{Han2020Cooperative} that under the LoS channel setup, the double-reflection link can achieve a much higher asymptotic passive beamforming gain as compared to the single-reflection link given the same total number of reflecting elements, denoted by $N$, as $N$ becomes sufficiently large (i.e., in the order of $\mathcal{O}({N^4})$ versus $\mathcal{O}(N^2)$), despite the fact that the former suffers more path-loss than the latter due to the double (versus single) signal reflection.
+This have motivated substantial research interesting recently on investigating the design of double-IRS aided wireless systems\cite{Han2020Cooperative,you2020wireless,yildirim2020modeling,shao2021joint,abdullah2021double}.